 Wall Street was relatively new to computer programs handling significant trading decisions.
 Automated systems were not equipped to handle orders during market crashes, and things spiraled out of control.58 Extreme investor panic also added to the woes.
 Another factor leading to the Black Monday of 1987 was the then Federal Reserve Chairman, Alan Greenspan, slashing interest rates and flooding the system with liquidity.

-Black Monday created a domino effect, and global stock markets began to collapse.
+Black Monday created a domino effect, and global stock markets collapsed.
 The Australian bourses witnessed a 42% decline, while stock markets in the United States and Canada saw over a 20% decline.

 1990: Introduction Of Electronic Communications Networks